 Sometimes, life doesn’t pan out the way you expect it to.
 You may find yourself in the awkward position of having a tenant who is filing for bankruptcy.
 But how does this affect you?
 Read on to learn more:

 The first thing to understand about bankruptcy in landlord-tenant relationships is that the simple filing of a petition for bankruptcy protection enacts a very powerful federal law – 11 USC § 362 – the automatic stay provision of the bankruptcy code.
-The automatic stay is, quite literally, a stay – meaning stop – of any and all collection activity of any kind or nature against the petitioning debtor; and like its name, it happens…automatically upon the filing of the petition.
-You won’t receive any special notification from your tenant or the court telling you this stay exists because under the code it just does and you are expected to know that.
+The automatic stay is, quite literally, a stop of any and all collection activity of any kind or nature against the petitioning debtor.
+It happens automatically upon the filing of the petition.
+You won’t receive any special notification from your tenant or the court telling you this stay exists.

 What this automatic stay means to you is significant.
 The bankruptcy code is very liberal in identifying what constitutes collection activity.
 For all of the landlords out there that includes simply sending a demand for possession for non-payment of rent, or even filing an eviction action to recover the possession of your property.
 This automatic stay is so powerful that it even applies to actions to terminate a tenancy even when you aren’t asking for any payment.
 Once your tenant files for bankruptcy, you are precluded from taking any action to enforce your rights against them until the bankruptcy is discharged or the automatic stay is lifted.

 Landlords must be proactive in protecting and enforcing their rights in a tenant’s bankruptcy in order to mitigate loss.
 As such, getting the automatic stay lifted in a bankruptcy is of the utmost importance.
 After all, the worst thing you can do when you receive notice of your tenant’s bankruptcy filing is to do nothing.